sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/2024-01-17-patterns-AbstractFactory.md

 ### Implementation
 Here are some useful **techniques** for implementing the Abstract Factory pattern.
 1. *Factories as singletons*
-    * An application typically needs only one instance of a ConcreteFactory per product family.
-So it's usually best implemented as a **Singleton**.
+    * An application typically needs only one instance of a `ConcreteFactory` per product family.
+        + So it's usually best implemented as a **Singleton**.
 2. *Creating the products*
-    * AbstractFactory only declares an interface for creating products.
-It's up to ConcreteProduct subclasses to actually create them.
-The most common way to do this is to define a factory method (see Factory Method) for each product.
+    * `AbstractFactory` only declares an interface for creating products.
+It's up to `ConcreteProduct` subclasses to actually create them.
+The most common way to do this is to define a factory method (see **Factory Method**) for each product.
 A concrete factory will specify its products by overriding the factory method for each.
-While this implementation is simple, it requires a new concrete factory subclass for each product family, even if the product families differ only slightly.
+        + While this implementation is simple, it requires a new concrete factory subclass for each product family, even if the product families differ only slightly.
     * If many product families are possible, the concrete factory can be implemented using the **Prototype** pattern.
 The concrete factory is initialized with a prototypical instance of each product in the family, and it creates a new product by cloning its prototype.
 The Prototype-based approach eliminates the need for a new concrete factory class for each new product family.
 3. *Defining extensible factories*
-    * AbstractFactory usually defines a different operation for each kind of product it can produce.
+    * `AbstractFactory` usually defines a different operation for each kind of product it can produce.
 The kinds of products are encoded in the operation signatures.
-Adding a new kind of product requires changing the AbstractFactory interface and all the classes that depend on it.
+Adding a new kind of product requires changing the `AbstractFactory` interface and all the classes that depend on it.
     * A more flexible but less safe design is to add a parameter to operations that create objects.
 This parameter specifies the kind of object to be created.
 It could be a class identifier, an integer, a string, or anything else that identifies the kind of product.
-In fact with this approach, AbstractFactory only needs a single "Make" operation with a parameter indicating the kind of object to create.
-This is the technique used in the Prototype- and the class-based abstract factories discussed earlier.
+In fact with this approach, `AbstractFactory` only needs a single "Make" operation with a parameter indicating the kind of object to create.
-    * The implementation section of **Factory Method** shows how to implement such parameterized operations in C++.
+        + The implementation section of **Factory Method** shows how to implement such parameterized operations in C++.
-    * But even when no coercion is needed, an inherent problem remains: All products are returned to the client with the same abstract interface as given by the return type.
+    * But even when no coercion is needed, an inherent problem remains:
+        + All products are returned to the client with the same abstract interface as given by the return type.
 The client will not be able to differentiate or make safe assumptions about the class of a product.
 If clients need to perform subclass-specific operations, they won't be accessible through the abstract interface.
 Although the client could perform a downcast (eg., with `std::dynamic_cast` in C++), that's not always feasible or safe, because the downcast can fail.
 This is the classic trade-off for a highly flexible and extensible interface.

 ### Related Patterns
 - AbstractFactory classes are often implemented with factory methods (**Factory Method**), but they can also be implemented using **Prototype**.